 This will create a full, ready to launch distribution of OmegaT in the

-build/install/OmegaT
+build/install/OmegaT folder.

 You can also run the application directly with the following command: